The real solution to reducing waste and litter in our environment is to encourage comprehensive recycling.

 Recycling is a growing industry that is having an impact

-Consumers can bring their plastic bags, sacks and wraps to participating stores and drop them into plastic bag recycling bins.
-From there, the bags and wraps are picked up for recycling
+Families can bring their plastic bags, sacks and wraps to participating stores and drop them into plastic bag recycling bins.
+From there, the bags and wraps are picked up for recycling.

-According to the EPA, the recycling rate of polyethylene bags, sacks and wraps in 2010 was 14.7%, a 23.8% increase from the rate in 2009.
-Recycling of polyethylene bags, sacks and wraps has now grown in nine out of the last 10 years3
+According to the EPA, the recycling rate of polyethylene (plastic) bags, sacks and wraps in 2010 was 14.7 percent, a 23.8 percent increase from 2009.
+Polyethylene bags, sack and wrap recycling has now grown in nine out of the last 10 years.1

 NOVOLEX’s Bag-2-Bag program promotes plastic bag recycling by working with grocery stores and retailers to make recycling easier.
 Through this program, roughly 30,000 plastic bag recycling points have been established.
 Each year, more than 35 million pounds of plastic bags, wraps and film are transformed into new bags in NOVOLEX’s state-of-the-art closed-loop recycling facility.

 More than 90 percent of the U.S. population has access to plastic bag recycling.2